 Mental Health First Aid (MHFA), a skills-based training administered by the National Council for Mental Wellbeing, teaches people how to identify, understand and respond to signs and symptoms of mental health and substance use challenges in their peers, friends and colleagues.
-To help the National Association of Counties (NACo) realize its vision of creating healthy, safe and vibrant counties across

 crucial MHFA trainings to county employees and the communities they serve.
 The National Council-NACo partnership will support elected officials and county staff, who are asking for help with their own mental health and wellbeing.
-And, by extension, create a framework for counties to destigmatize mental health and substance use issues as they provide community residents with more equitable access to quality
+And, by extension, create a framework for counties to destigmatize mental health and substance use issues as they provide community residents with more equitable access to quality mental health and substance use treatment services.

 The feedback was overwhelmingly positive.
 The group was very impressed with the trainers and felt the curriculum was extremely useful in helping the county workforce address and support the need of county employees who may be experiencing mental health and/or substance use needs.
 The training was comprehensive, skills-oriented and provided the essential tools and guidance to support our staff.”